jeff4/bionotes.github.io/_comp/python.md

 ## 07 April 2023
 * [Simple explanation](https://careerkarma.com/blog/python-operator/) for '+=' operator.
 Initialize 'a = 10'.
 To set a to 17, you can then type 'a += 7'.
 Then, print(a) will return '17'.

 ## 12 April 2023
 * Found via phind.com's answer about tensors vs. multi-dimensional array.
 This [article](https://machinelearningmastery.com/one-dimensional-tensors-in-pytorch/) a pretty good simple way of getting familiar with PyTorch tensors.
 Requires import of torch, numpy, and pandas

+## 13 April 2023
+* Comprehensions are useful syntatic sugar for quickly populating and looping through both lists and dictionaries.
+* Concept of "collections" useful noun as explained in this [YouTube about list comprehensions](https://www.youtube.com/watch?v=AhSvKGTh28Q&t=80si) (80 seconds in)